HiConfiT/hiconfit-core/common-package/README.md

 # common-package

-A Maven package for utility functions
+A Maven package provides utility functions.

+## Features

+- Utility functions for Choco Solver
+- Utility functions for input and output
+- Utility functions for logging
+- Utility functions for generating random numbers
+- Utility functions for parsing command line argurments
+- Utility functions for a mail service

 ## How to get this package

+The information of the stable latest release is in [here](https://github.com/manleviet/CA-CDR-V2/packages/1408257?version=1.3.8).

 Please add the below script in the *settings.xml* file to download the Maven dependencies from GitHub package repository.